freedomofpress/securedrop/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a diff review and pasted the contents to [the packaging wiki](https://github.com/freedomofpress/securedrop-debian-packaging/wiki)
 - [ ] I would like someone else to do the diff review
+- [ ] I am silencing an alert related to a production dependency, because (please explain below):